 Reported cash on hand: $23,453

-Kavanagh is facing a primary challenge from socialist attorney Alana Sivin.
-She is attacking Kavanagh for being too moderate on issues including bail reform and increasing taxes on the wealthy.
+Kavanagh is facing a primary challenge from socialist attorney Alana Sivin; Illapa Sairitupac, a mental health social worker who was endorsed by the New York City chapter of the Democratic Socialists of America; and Vittoria Fariello, a trial lawyer and Democratic district leader.
+Sivin is attacking Kavanagh for being too moderate on issues including bail reform and increasing taxes on the wealthy.
 The state Senate Housing Committee chair has defended himself by pointing to accomplishments like his role in enacting a statewide eviction moratorium and a rental relief program.
-Sivin is pursuing the endorsement of the New York City chapter of the Democratic Socialists of America.
-Illapa Sairitupac, a mental health social worker, is also thinking about jumping in the race.
+Having three challengers suggests that opponents find Kavanagh to be vulnerable, but the anti-incumbent vote may be split among them.

 State Sen. Kevin Parker